-Two flow cytometers are available by reservation.
+Three flow cytometers are available by reservation.

 The FACSAria III from Becton Dickinson includes three solid-state lasers: blue (488nm), red (633nm), and violet (405).
 The system has the ability to detect five colors from the blue laser, two colors from the red laser, and two colors from the violet laser for a total of nine simultaneous fluorescent colors.
 The detection optics includes BD’s patented fiber-coupled octagon and trigon technology.
 The digital acquisition system allows inter-and intra-beam compensation as well as the ability to threshold on any parameter.
 The automated cell deposition unit (ACDU) can accommodate slides and 6, 24, 48, 96 and 384-well plates.

 The FACSCalibur from Becton Dickinson, a four-color, dual-laser, benchtop flow cytometry system, provides cell analysis.
 This fully integrated multiparameter system can also perform a range of functions.
 To meet investigators’ throughput and productivity requirements, the device comes with innovative dual laser technology, powerful software, and an automated sample loader option.